Foodle Club

 • It only takes 40 minutes to get a perfectly cooked duck, and another 10 minutes to crisp up the skin in a frying pan, so you save on electricity.

-• The meat turns out so juicy and succulent and so tender that the duck practically carves itself!
+• The meat turns out juicy and succulent, and so tender that the duck practically carves itself!
 I often find with a roast duck that the legs tend to be difficult to remove.
 With a pressure-cooked duck, the legs pull away from the carcass with no resistance whatsoever.

 • Ducks are quite fatty, but by cooking the duck in the pressure cooker, a lot of the fat cooks out of the bird and stays behind in the cooking juices.

-• If you are intending to shred the meat to use in another recipe, you will get far more meat from a pressure cooker duck.
+• If you intend to shred the meat to use in another recipe, you will find you get far more meat from a pressure cooker duck.
 A duck roasted in the oven tends to have more dry meat than a duck cooked in a pressure cooker.

 • The cooking liquid can be turned into the most delicious gravy.